mangtronix/MusicDevices/WeeklySchedule.md

         - [Using Tuning Systems (Ableton)](https://www.ableton.com/en/live-manual/12/using-tuning-systems/)
         - [Ableton Tuning Guide](https://tuning.ableton.com/)
         - [Explore the tuning systems in Live 12 (tuning.ableton.com)](https://tuning.ableton.com/introduction/where-to-go-from-here/)
+-->
+- **Create** a musical composition in Ableton Live 12
+    - Make a short piece of music (max 2-3 minutes) with at least a main melody
+        - Feel free to add percussion and other elements as you wish
 - **Post** your work in the discussion forum
     - See Brightspace->Discussions->Exercises for details
 - **Be ready** to show / discuss the work in class